RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-25-ansible-podman-containers-2.markdown

 ---

 <p><banner_h>The Challenge</banner_h></p> Now that we know how to run single
-container with Podman ([part 1/2](https://redhatnordicssa.github.io/ansible-podman-containers-1)) , it's time to find out how we can run several containers in a pod, like docker-compose did, and how kubernetes places containers into sigle pod.
+containers with Podman ([part 1/2](https://redhatnordicssa.github.io/ansible-podman-containers-1)) , it's time to find out how we can run several containers in a pod, like docker-compose did, and how kubernetes places containers into single pod.
 We use Ansible and Podman for that.

 ![podman-logo](https://github.com/containers/libpod/raw/master/logo/podman-logo.png){: height="80px"}